 These programs are based on demonstrated financial need.
 Work study is not deducted from the college bill.
-A work award is issued to the student on the last working day of each month after the student has worked and earned the funds.
+Students work from the 16th of one month to the 15th on the following month.
+Students are paid on the last working day of each month after the student has worked and earned the funds.
 The amount of work study listed on the award letter is the maximum amount that may be earned.
 A job fair is held the first week of the fall semester to assist students in finding a job.
+Jobs will also be posted online through Handshake.
 It is the student's responsibility to look for and interview with prospective employers.
 Employment is available in most departments on campus and with nonprofit agencies in the community.
 Pay rates vary with experience and job classification.
 Payroll forms (Payment Authorization Form, Federal W-4, State W-4, and I-9) are available from the Business Office and must be completed prior to beginning employment.